• CoverT 50: Lazy Async Generators

 Object destructuing is great!
 Found a clean way to pick some specific properties from an object, and then assign the rest of the properties to another object.

 I recently learned that the JavaScript console has some pretty neat features that I wasn’t aware of.
 I found this video to be really helpful.
-Among the top of the list are assert, table, group, and "%c" for custom styling.
+Among the top of the list are assert

 If you have ever seen a movie with hackers in it, their computer screens always seem really busy computing stuff.
 My screen never looks this way in the real world, but I thought it’d be fun to try and impress my fellow patrons at the coffee shop.